Algebraic elliptic cohomology theory and flops, I: Introduction

 Now we can state our main theorem in this paper as follows.
 Let $\MGL^*_\QQ(k):=\MGL^*(k)\otimes_\ZZ \QQ$ be the algebraic cobordism ring with $\QQ$ coefficients, and $\Ell^*_\QQ(k)$ be the elliptic cohomology ring with $\QQ$ coefficients. \begin{thm}[Proposition~\ref{prop: flop in ell}, Proposition~\ref{prop: deg<5}, and Corollary~\ref{cor: injModFlop}] The kernel of the algebraic elliptic genus $\phi_\QQ: \MGL^*_\QQ(k)\to \Ell^*_\QQ(k)$ is generated by the differences of classical flops, and its image is the polynomial ring $\QQ[a_1,a_2,a_3,a_4]$. \end{thm} The basic idea underlying our approach is to use the {\em double-point cobordism} of Levine-Pand\-hari\-pande \cite{LP} to give a simple explicit description of the difference of two flops in the algebraic cobordism ring $\MGL^*(k)$ (see Proposition~\ref{prop:Diff_Omega} for a more precise statement), replacing Totaro's topological constructions.
 The vanishing of the difference of two flops in elliptic cohomology is then a consequence of a classical identity satisfied by the $\sigma$ function (see Proposition~\ref{prop: flop in ell}).

 The paper is organized as follows: In \S\ref{sec:Cohomology} we recall some foundational material concerning oriented cohomology and motivic oriented cohomology.
-We describe two methods of construction oriented cohomology theories from a given formal group law: specialization and twisting, and recall the construction of a motivic oriented cohomology theory through specialization to a Landweber exact formal group law.
-We use the twisting construction to construct the universal oriented cohomology theory on $\Sm_k$ for $k$ a field of positive charateristic, after restriction to theories with coefficient ring a $\Q$-algebra; for $k$ of characteristic zero, one already has the universal theory among all oriented theories, namely, $\Omega^*$.
-In \S\ref{sec: Landweber} we apply these results to give our construction of elliptic cohomology as an oriented cohomology theory on $\Sm_k$ for $k$ an arbitrary perfect field, and we prove our main result on the existence of a motivic oriented theory representing elliptic cohomology (Theorem~\ref{thm: ellip_exact_intro}).
-In \S\ref{sec:CobordFlop} we introduce double-point cobordism and use this theory to give an explicit description of the difference of two flops in $\MGL^*$-theory.
-We then apply this formula to show that the difference of two flops vanishes in elliptic cohomology.
-In \S\ref{sec:FlopIdeal} we use H\"ohn's and Totaro's algebraic computations to prove our main result (Theorem~\ref{thm:FlopMain}) on rational elliptic cohomology and its relation to $\MGL^*_\Q$ (we recall Totaro's computations in an appendix).
-We conclude in \S\ref{sec:Birat} with another application of algebraic cobordism, showing that birational smooth projective symplectic varieties that arise from different specializations of generically isomorphic families have the same class in algebraic cobordism, and in particular, have the same Chern numbers (see proposition~\ref{prop:SympBirat} and corollary~\ref{cor:ChernNum}).
+We show that $\MGL^*_\QQ$ is the universal oriented cohomology theory on $\Sm_k$ in \S\ref{sec:Univ}.
+In \S\ref{sec: Landweber} we give the construction of elliptic cohomology as an oriented cohomology theory on $\Sm_k$ for $k$ an arbitrary perfect field, and we prove our main result on the existence of a motivic oriented theory representing elliptic cohomology.
+In \S\ref{sec:CobordFlop} we introduce the double-point cobordism, use this theory to give an explicit description of the difference of two flops in $\MGL^*$-theory and show that the difference of two flops vanishes in elliptic cohomology.
+In \S\ref{sec:FlopIdeal} we use H\"ohn's and Totaro's algebraic computations to prove our main result (Theorem~\ref{thm:FlopMain}) on rational elliptic cohomology and its relation to $\MGL^*_\Q$.
+We conclude in \S\ref{sec:Birat} with an application of algebraic cobordism to the Chern numbers of smooth projective symplectic varieties.

+We include an appendix by Jo\"el Riou in which it is shown that the infinite suspension spectrum of a smooth $k$-scheme is a strongly dualizable object in $\SH(k)$ after inverting the exponential characteristic.
+This was known for a field of characteristic zero, or for an arbitrary field after passing to $\Q$-coefficients, but the result in this more precise form is apparantly not in the literature.